realavocado/RealAvocado/README.md

 - 🌱 I’m currently learning how to survive in my final year of undergraduate degree
 - 🎓 I'm going to the __ for graduate study in September.
 - 💞️ I’m looking to collaborate on nba2k23
-- 📫 How to reach me L.Jiang.student@outlook.com
+- 📫 How to reach me L.Jiang@nyu.edu

 <!---
 RealAvocado/RealAvocado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.